 The first phase – an assessment of six countries and one region – took place during 2012 with funding from the Elsevier Foundation: Brazil, India, Indonesia, the Republic of Korea, South Africa, the United States, and the European Union.

-Studies in Latin America (Argentina, Mexico) and East Africa (Kenya, Ethiopia, Rwanda and Uganda) were completed and published.
+In the second phase studies in Latin America (Argentina, Mexico) and East Africa (Kenya, Ethiopia, Rwanda and Uganda) were completed and published.
 Studies on Senegal (in English and French) and Nepal have been completed recently and are awaiting publication.

 The major finding from these studies is that the knowledge gender divide continues to exist in all countries, even those which have a highly-developed knowledge society.
 In all countries in this review – which represent the leading knowledge-based economies in the world – the knowledge society is failing to include women to an equal extent, and in some cases, their inclusion is negligible.